thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### Variables

-In JavaScript, variables lets you give a name to a value.
+In JavaScript, variables let you give a name to a value.
 Think of a variable as a bucket that can store one thing inside of it.
 To create a new variable, use the `var` keyword followed by the name of the variable.

 ```javascript
 var person;